 - The first two statements are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements.
-The fund financial statements concentrate on the District's most significant funds with all other non-major funds listed in total in one column- - The governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.
+The fund financial statements concentrate on the District's most significant funds. - The governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.